-Financial covenant pursuant to the credit agreement and collateral for facilities are recorded under the caption "Other non-current assets" in the consolidated balance sheets.
+Financial covenant pursuant to the credit agreement and collateral for facilities is recorded under the caption "Other non-current assets" in the consolidated balance sheets.
 Letter of credit issued in favour of a supplier is recorded under the caption "Other current assets" in the consolidated balance sheets.

-$Schedule\ ii-Valuation\ and\ Qualifying\ Accounts\\ (for\ the\ years\ ended\ December\ 31,\ 2012,\ 2013\ and\ 2014)$
+Schedule ii - Valuation and Qualifying Accounts (for the years ended December 31, 2013, 2014 and 2015)